DharaniSureshBabu/DharaniSureshBabu.github.io/README.md

 Thank you for dropping by my repository of innovation and growth.
 Let's sow the seeds of change together!

 Join me in exploring cutting-edge innovations that nurture our crops and communities.
 Here, you will be introduced to a harmonious fusion of agronomy and information technology, a reflection of my commitment to blending traditional farming wisdom with modern technological advancements in my work.

 ---

-## 👩‍🔬 About Me

-I specialize in crafting deep learning models, crop simulation modeling, spatial analysis, and computer vision techniques.
-My mission is to devise precision agricultural solutions that align with the industry's best practices and sustainability goals.

----
 ## 🌱 🤖Projects